What injured workers should know about third party liability claims in GA

 Is an attorney necessary when pursuing both a workers’ comp and third party liability claim?

-In most cases, it is wise to seek legal counsel when navigating these issues.
+In most cases, it is wise to seek legal counsel from an experienced workers’ compensation attorney when navigating these issues.
 As noted above, an injured worker is essentially pursuing two claims for the same injury.
 The claims will overlap.
 As such, it is important to carefully craft the claims so that one does not cancel out or otherwise harm the other claim.